 Joyce’s mesmerizing drawings and paintings of owls are at once beautiful and haunting.
-Joyce’s choice of materials makes for a remarkable contrast to her preferred technique: She prefers to use an tremendous range of tools, but her elaborate images are built up slowly from an extremely restricted range of gestures.
-Joyce’s enthusiasm for a consistent, repetitive rhythm of marks is matched by an obsession with color.
-Each owl she creates is composed of the most carefully considered palette.
+Joyce’s choice of materials makes for a remarkable contrast to her preferred technique: Joyce uses a tremendous range of tools, but her elaborate images are built up slowly from a very restricted range of gestures.
+Joyce’s enthusiasm for a consistent, repetitive rhythm of marks is matched by a great enthusiasm for color.
+Each creature she creates is composed of the most carefully chosen palette.
 It’s this dual affection for color and energetic line that is the wellspring of her daily artistic practice.